Janiczek/janiczek.github.io/_posts/2025-11-09-writing-your-own-beam.md

 });
 </script>

-You can see thing lined up nicely: process 1 has `"Ping"` in its mailbox and also is about to try and `Receive "Ping"`.
+You can see things have lined up nicely: process 1 has `"Ping"` in its mailbox and also is about to try and `Receive "Ping"`.
 In the next step the message is gone and the process is doing `Work`.
 Success!

 ## Instruction: `Crash`, `Link`